Presenter: Keli Richmond, MS, CCC-SLP

-Different from other "literacy" courses, this evidence-based course will provide specific guidance for SLPs working to establish early literacy skills with children with Autism Spectrum Disorder (ASD).
+Different from other "literacy" courses, this evidence-based course will provide specific guidance for SLPs working to establish early literacy skills with children with Autism.
 Phonological awareness is vital for successful literacy, language and speech skills in children.
-Exposing children with ASD to early literacy interventions with embedded printed (orthographic) cues is imperative.
+Exposing children with Autism to early literacy interventions with embedded printed (orthographic) cues is imperative.

-Run Time: 2:30:00
+Course Overview – Run Time: 2:30:00

 Orthographic instruction (printed cues) is the primary focus of this course.
 Additional evidence-based techniques and product resources are discussed.
 The presenter is the author of the Literacy Speaks!® program published by Northern Speech Services and presenter receives royalties.
 Literacy Speaks!® is driven by orthographic instruction; the presenter does not discuss the Literacy Speaks!® program during the course.

 PowerPoint presentation with author narration, video examples, music examples, and downloadable handout.
 Stop and re-start the course at any point.
 Learners retain access to course content after completion for ongoing reference and review.